 8. Other children whose parents have requested a place.

 If there are not enough places to admit all applicants meeting any one criterion, the governors will apply the subsequent criteria, in order of priority, to all these applicants.
 Where in the case of 3, 4, 5, 6, 7 and 8 above choices have to be made between children satisfying the same criteria, those living nearest to the school (measured by the shortest straight line) will be given preference.
 Derbyshire County Council Children and Younger Adults Department will provide this information.
-Children with a statement of special educational needs naming the school do not form part of the oversubscription criteria and should have a note from the local authority indicating that they will be admitted.
+Where there is a tie break with regards to distance, a random allocation will be undertaken and overseen by an independent body.
+Children with an Educational Health Care Plan naming the school do not form part of the oversubscription criteria and should have a note from the local authority indicating that they will be admitted.

 Notes